canonical/airflow-rocks/README.md

 ## Developing Apache Airflow Rock

 This document further explains how to build, customize, and work with the **Apache Airflow Rock** defined in `rockcraft.yaml`.
-It is intended for maintainers and contributors working on this rock.
+It is intended for people interested in creating their own version of the rock.

 ---